thy-right-eye/thy-right-eye.github.io/README.md

 Anxiety being defined as 'attempting to occupy a time/space in the certain/possible **future** relative to when your physical body resides'
 Depression exactly described as 'attempting to occupy a time/space in the certain/possible **past** relative to when your physical body resides'
 One must position themselves in the center of their timeline, and *know* what they are leaving behind, where they are headed and where they are now.
-To gain **wisdom** one must first attain *knowledge* of their domain.
+To gain **wisdom** one must first attain *knowledge* of their domain so they can master their surroundings.
-Most importantly then is to TRAVEL WITH INTENTION.
+Most importantly then is to set your INTENTION.
 This is the only way to effectively navigate your consciousness amidst the different probabilities.
 We are complex beings created out of contradiction, ironically driven to attain some form of stasis by instinct.
 It is no small feat to gather yourselves in your entirety and focus all of your intentions in one direction.
 Maybe this is what it means to align your will with god's.
-What this means is that at any given time, you are intentionally doing what you are doing.
-Your existence at that point in time and space is a conscious decision made after considering all other possibilities that are truly available and is serving the higher purpose of allowing you to sow chaos/order in the particular fashion one is only capable of.
+What it *does* mean is that at any given time, you are intentionally doing what you are doing.
+Your existence at that point in time and space is a conscious decision made after considering all other possibilities that are truly available and is serving the higher purpose of allowing you to sow chaos/order in the particular fashion one is only capable of themselves.
 It is in this way that you must complete everything you wish to do.
 Almost like a real Kundalini awakening, this sort of drive often tears your life apart.
 Sometimes in a good way, sometimes not.
 Real truths do not ease the burn of existence but bring the pain of clarity.